Toronto: Events

 Toronto, along with Montreal, hosts an annual tennis tournament called the Canadian Open (not to be confused with the identically named golf tournament) between the months of July and August.
 In odd-numbered years, the men's tournament is held in Montreal, while the women's tournament is held in Toronto, and vice versa in even-numbered years.

 The city hosts the Toronto Waterfront Marathon annually, one of the World Athletics Label Road Races.
-Toronto also hosts the annual Grand Prix of Toronto car race (officially named Ontario Honda Dealers Indy Toronto and formerly Honda Indy Toronto), part of the IndyCar Series schedule, held on a street circuit at Exhibition Place.
-It was known previously as the Champ Car's Molson Indy Toronto from 1986 to 2007.
-Both thoroughbred and standardbred horse racing events are conducted at Woodbine Racetrack in Rexdale, most notably the King's Plate.
+From 1986 to 2025, Toronto used to host the Grand Prix of Toronto, part of the IndyCar Series schedule, held on a street circuit at Exhibition Place until it was moved to Markham.
+It was previously sanctioned by Championship Auto Racing Teams (CART) as the Molson Indy Toronto until 2007.
+Both thoroughbred and standardbred horse racing events are conducted at Woodbine Racetrack in Rexdale, most notably the King's Plate (which was named the Queen's Plate during the reign of Elizabeth II).